KunmingSHAO/KunmingSHAO.github.io/_pages/about.md

 ## News

+**[05/11/2025] DATE'26:** One first-authored paper, **DS-CIM: Digital Stochastic Computing-In-Memory Featuring Accurate OR-Accumulation via Sample Region Remapping for Edge AI Models**, has been accepted by DATE'26!
+Congrats!🎉

 **[09/08/2025] ASSCC'25:** One co-authored paper, **Lemem: a 179.8TFLOPS/W, 24.21TFLOPS Learning-In-Memory Processor with Layer-Fused Forward/Backward Pipeline for Edge DNN/SNN Training/Inference**, has been accepted by ASSCC'25!
 Congrats!🎉

 **[01/08/2025] BioCAS'25:** One led and co-first authored paper, **A Memory-Efficient Retrieval Architecture for RAG-Enabled Wearable Medical LLM-Agent**, has been accepted by BioCAS'25!
 Congrats!🎉